 - Potential egg donors have to go through a stringent screening process.

 All of this is done to ensure that an egg donor is donating her eggs for reasons besides money.
 As said, there are pros and cons of donating eggs, but what are some of the common reasons women become egg donors?

 - Compassion: The majority of egg donors decide to undergo the process because of the compassion they feel for childless, but wanting parents.
 They may have a good idea of the struggles the couple goes through to start their family.
 Donors often help LGBT couples and other infertile couples to start their family by donating their eggs.
 In some LGBT cases, a woman may go through the surrogacy process to help the couple become parents.

 - Empowerment: Before a woman can actually donate her eggs, she needs to go through the stringent medical and genetic testing processes.
 By going through the processes, she learns more about her own health and body.
 While the process is to help the prospective parents, it helps her to know her own body too.

 - Joy: Many infertile couples struggle for years to have a family.
 An egg donor is an infertile couple’s chance to experience the joy of becoming parents.
 Not only do they feel joy at becoming parents, but you feel joy from knowing that you gave them what they most wanted in life.

 What are the requirements to donate eggs?
 All potential donors will first meet with a donor egg nurse coordinator to ensure they meet the egg donor qualifications.
-The typical criteria to become an egg donor includes:
+The typical criteria for becoming an egg donor include:

-- Be 21 to 32 years of age (although each fertility clinic has their own set rules)
+- Be 21 to 32 years of age (although each fertility clinic has its own set rules)

-- Normal range for weight and height (healthy BMI)
+- Healthy range for weight and height (healthy BMI)

 - No drug use